What is a cloud contact center?

 Why contact centers have become cloud contact centers

 In recent years, contact centers have become cloud contact centers as they migrate to the cloud to take advantage of the savings and flexibility it offers.
-Cloud contact centers are a business's central communications hub, handling multichannel communications and streamlining operations through integration with other softwares, like .
+Cloud contact centers are a business's central communications hub, handling multichannel communications and streamlining operations through integration with other softwares, like Salesforce CRM.

-Powered by , a will allow for communication by voice, video, email, social media, and more.
-Oftentimes, cloud call centers will be powered by as a Service (CCaas) softwares, which outsource the management of the cloud technologies to a third-party company.
+Powered by virtual call center software, a cloud call center will allow for communication by voice, video, email, social media, and more.
+Oftentimes, cloud call centers will be powered by Contact Center as a Service (CCaas) softwares, which outsource the management of the cloud technologies to a third-party company.

 As a result, users are liberated both from the logistical headaches and expenses associated with on-premise hardware and internally built tools.
 Moreover, the competitive nature of the CCaaS market ensures providers offer a high quality, reliable service with sophisticated functionalities.

 In this following article, we'll look at:

 - Cloud contact center key features